teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

 NAME                                               READY   STATUS              RESTARTS   AGE     IP            NODE     NOMINATED NODE   READINESS GATES flask-test-app-7b4c8648c6-r8zvv                    0/1     ContainerCreating   0          22s     <none>        node-2   <none>           <none>
 nfs-subdir-external-provisioner-7567fc7fcf-6qkcj   1/1     Running             0          3d21h   192.168.5.4   node-2   <none>           <none>
 ```
-Here the status of the pod shows ContainerCreating which means the container is getting ready.

-if the status of pods shows as Running then it means the pod is healthy and is running.
+Here the status of the pod is ContainerCreating, which means the container is getting ready.
+When it reaches the Running state, then it means the pod is healthy and is running.

 Since our pod is running on the cluster via a service, we also need to check the status of the service.
 To check run the command: